 As much as these situations seem easily solvable, some teams fall apart because of them.
-It’s because of these issues that next steps were taken.
+It’s because of these issues that the next steps were taken.

-A big step: share inbox software
+A big step: shared email software

 That’s when products such as Front and Hiver appeared in the market.
-In a basic way, they offer platforms in which you’re able to share multiple inboxes with team members and collaborate with them, at the same time that you still have your own email.
+In a basic way, they offer platforms in which you’re able to share multiple inboxes with team members and collaborate with them, at the same time that you still have your email.

 Drag aims to be a tool that pushes this evolution forward.
 How do we do that?
 By combining many different technologies in one single place and still keeping it simple.